ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 1. At first, the source array is sorted according to the result of the lambda function applied to the elements of the array.
 The elements that are passed in the second array ([2, 1]), define a new position of each corresponding element from the source array (['hello', 'world']).
 So, the intermediate result is an array ['world', 'hello'].
 2. The array that was sorted on the previous step is reversed.
 So, the result is ['hello', 'world'].

-Below is shown another example.
+Another example is shown below.

 ``` sql
 SELECT arrayReverseSort((x, y) -> y, [4, 3, 5], [3, 1, 2]) AS res;